maximelafarie/ngx-smart-modal/README.md

  - `onDismiss`: modal is closing by clicking on its backdrop
  - `onDismissFinished`: modal has been closed by clicking on its backdrop
  - `onEscape`: modal has been closed by escape key
+ - `onAnyCloseEvent`: modal is closing whatever the kind of event (close / escape / dismiss)
+ - `onAnyCloseEventFinished`: modal has been closed whatever the kind of event (close / escape / dismiss)
  - `visibleChange`: modal visibility has changed (regardless of the modal visibility state)
  - `onDataAdded`: data were added to the modal (using `setData()`)
  - `onDataRemoved` data were removed from the modal (using `removeData()`)